 Andrew advises on self-managed superannuation, estate and trust planning, restructuring of family trusts and companies, inter-generational wealth transfers and disputes, and philanthropy.

 Andrew is also experienced in the development of strategies for the holding, management and protection of family assets and business interests.
-He represents many successful Australian individuals and families, advising on their trusts, companies, and self-managed superannuation funds.
+He represents many successful Australian individuals and families, advising on their trusts, companies, and SMSF’s.

-Andrew founded and then chaired the Law Council of Australia Superannuation Committee for ten years, and has maintained a close interest in the development of superannuation law and policy in his role as Chair of Equipsuper, a $15.5 billion industry super fund.
-He is also a Director of the Australian Financial Complaints Authority.
+Andrew founded and then chaired the Law Council of Australia Superannuation Committee for ten years.
+He has maintained a close interest in the development of superannuation law and policy in his role as Chair of Togethr Trustees Pty Ltd which acts as trustee of Equipsuper and Catholic Super.
+Together, these funds have $27B of assets under management.
+He is also an industry Director of the Australian Financial Complaints Authority.

 He has always believed that to effectively represent client interests, it is necessary to understand the business model of their enterprises, and their aspirations as a family.

-Andrew has spoken extensively on the areas of superannuation, succession planning, philanthropy and tourism for over 25 years.
+Andrew has spoken extensively at conferences on the areas of superannuation, succession planning, philanthropy and tourism for over 30 years.

 Andrew is Chair of the Sir Andrew Fairley Foundation, Chair of the Foundation for Alcohol Research & Education (FARE), and Deputy Chair of the Mornington Peninsula Foundation.